alissonpef/alissonpef/README.md

 ## 👋 Hi there, welcome to my Github profile

-- My name is Álisson and I'm a Full Stack Developer, from SC, Brazil 🇧🇷
+- My name is Álisson, and I'm an Aspiring Data Scientist from SC, Brazil 🇧🇷;
+- Passionate about Machine Learning & Artificial Intelligence;
+- Python Developer.

 ## About Me
 - Content creator at Quizlet
-- Student at UFSC
+- Computer Engineering Student at UFSC.

 <!-- GIF -->
 <img align="right" height="225" alt="coding-time" src="Yoda.gif">